Generalized Clockwork Theory: Introduction

 Third, to diminish the arbitrariness in invoking $N+1$ scalar fields, one can view the CW as discretizing an extra dimension \cite{Giudice:2016yja}.
 In the continuum limit, the theory behaves as a linear dilaton coming from Little String Theory, \cite{Antoniadis:2011qw,Baryakhtar:2012wj,Cox:2012ee}.
 This allows the extra dimension to be warped.
 However, contrary to the Randall-Sundrum case where the warping is exponential, here the warping is polynomial.
 Thus, for the correct Planck mass, and a new physics scale at $10\, TeV$ the proper size of the extra dimension is considerably larger, at the nanometer level \cite{Cox:2012ee}.
 Up to now, the residual CW $U(1)$ was explicitly broken by some operator, usually coupling the $N$th field to some different sector of the theory, for example the SM making the framework "technically natural".
 It is interesting to consider whether the explicit breaking of the CW symmetry can arise naturally, rather than adding it by hand according to the problem one wishes to solve.
 In such case the theory will not be "technically natural", but simply "natural" since all the couplings and scales will be determined by the UV theory.
-Therefore, in section $6$, after reviewing the 5D picture we conformally couple the 5D free scalar field to the Ricci scalar and/or add a mass term, that provide an explicit breaking term to the CW symmetry.
+Therefore, in section $6$, after reviewing the 5D picture we conformally couple the 5D free scalar field to the Ricci scalar and/or add a mass term, that in 4D will provide an explicit breaking term to the CW symmetry.
 Upon discretization the coupling to the Ricci scalar makes the massless mode tachyonic, while the 5D mass term obviously gives a positive mass to the massless mode.
 We suggest a conformal coupling of the clockwork to a positively curved 5D manifold.
+This time, the conformal coupling to gravity gives a positive mass term to the massless CW mode.
 We find similar mass scales, but now the CW charges $q$ become site-dependent, $q_j$.
-The conformal coupling to gravity gives a positive mass term to the massless CW mode.
-Finally, we conclude.
+We analyze the case of site dependent charges in the Appendix.
+In both cases above, we assumed some other dynamics or energy sources, fixing the 5D metric.

 The outcome of these simple generalizations is a mixed blessing.
 On the one hand, from a lattice point of view the CW idea can be generalized to any number of neighbors and to global non-abelian symmetry groups.
 On the other hand, our investigation shows that CW is a rather delicate phenomena, and its embedding in SUGRA or beyond a free scalar field in $5D$ is problematic.
 The UV origin of CW theory is therefore obscure.